vraravam/natsumi-browser/README.md

 ### Findbar
 - `natsumi.findbar.disabled`: Disables Natsumi Findbar and reverts the findbar style back.
-- `natsumi.urlbar.disable-not-found-bg`: Disables red background that appears when there are no results.
+- `natsumi.findbar.disable-not-found-bg`: Disables red background that appears when there are no results.

 ### Misc